 - Driving time: 2 h

 But the city is not only pretty.
-It’s also very fun to visit on the San Francisco to New York drive.
-Here you find Downtown Farmers Market, Des Moines Art Center and a diverse selection of restaurants.
+It’s also very fun to visit.
+In Des Moines you find Downtown Farmers Market, Des Moines Art Center and a diverse selection of restaurants.

-But maybe you afterall find the most charming part of this stop in nearby Madison County.
+However, maybe you after all find the most charming part of this stop in nearby Madison County.
 Here you apart from a very idyllic setting also find the covered bridges that were featured in the book and movie with the name The Bridges of Madison County.

 - Driving time: 5.5 h

-To unwind after the thrill of Willis Tower a good option is to go to Millennium Park.
-Go for a walk in the green park just like the locals.
-And don’t forget to check out Cloud Gate while you’re there.
+To unwind after the thrill of Willis Tower a good option is to take a walk in Millennium Park just like the locals.
+Don’t forget to check out Cloud Gate while you’re there.
 The glistening sculpture, also known as the Bean, is a must to see for a first time visitor.

 - Driving time: 2.5 h